The-Marcy-Lab-School/local-environment-setup-wsl/README.md

 Using your Terminal as a command line, create a folder structure where you can put all your Marcy Lab code.
 We recommend:
 ```
-Development
+development
- |- unit-5
+ |- unit-0
- |- unit-6
+ |- unit-1
+ .....
  |- unit-7
  |- unit-8
- |-      etc...
 ```
 You can do using the following commands:
 * `cd` to navigate to the home directory.
 * `mkdir development` to create a folder for *all* your work.
-* `cd Development` where you will create more subdirectories.
+* `cd development` where you will create more subdirectories.
-* `mkdir unit-5 unit-6 unit-7 unit-8` to make multiple folders at once.
+* `mkdir unit-0 unit-1 unit-2` etc... to make multiple folders at once.
 * `ls` to list the contents of `development/` and ensure the folders were created.

 ![commands](./assets/commands.png)

 If you ever want to view these files on your computer in File Explorer, run the command `explorer.exe .` in your terminal.
-File Explore will open your current working directory.
+File Explorer will open your current working directory.

 ![fileexplorer](./assets/fileexplorer.png)

-Next, you should type the command `code .` into your terminal and it will open VS Code for you.
-Remember this terminal command in the future.
-It will be very helpful!
+Next, ensure that you are in your `development` directory with the `pwd` command.
+Then, type the command `code .` into your terminal and it will open VS Code for you.
+You'll use this command a lot so remember it!

 Familiarize yourself with VS Code.
 This will be your new coding environment.
-It is very similar to AWS Cloud 9 as long as you **open VS Code via the Terminal** from the **home directory** (you can always navigate to the home directory with `cd` and no path following the command).

-Your directories and files are in the left panel.
-You can start a new "VS Code Terminal" by selecting Terminal from the top menu bar.
-The "VS Code Terminal" works *exactly* the same as your Mac "Terminal" and your "AWS Cloud9 Terminal"!
+* Your directories and files are in the left panel.
+* You can start a new "VS Code Terminal" by selecting View > Terminal from the top menu bar.
+* The "VS Code Terminal" works *exactly* the same as your Ubuntu "Terminal"!

 ![vscode](./assets/vscode.png)